 - A signed Scholarship Waiver (either scanned or in hardcopy).

-- A current résumé.
+- A current résumé, 2-page maximum

 - Optional 1-minute video introducing yourself.

-Short-listed candidates will be called for a regional interview.
+Short-listed candidates will be called for a regional interview in mid-October.
 The final selections will be announced shortly after the interviews.
 The National and International Scholarships Program will coordinate mock interviews for those students called to an interview.

 Prior Mandarin language or in-country experience in China neither helps nor hinders an application.